Skip counting is an important math skill, which is learned as a natural precursor to multiplication.

 There are a total of three sheets for counting in 2's, 5's and 10's.

-Simply click here or on the button below to find these free printable activity sheets.
+Simply link through the button below to find these free printable activity sheets.

 I hope these school worksheets help make learning fun, especially since they hold a little extra leprechaun magic.